GfSE/SAF-Specification/stakeholders.md

   ***Rationale:  In my role, I need to integrate and test the interfaces.***
 * What kind of test equipment is necessary to test the system elements?
+* What physical items (energy, material, information, etc.) are exchanged within the system?

+  ***Rationale:  In my role, I need to integrate and test the interfaces.***
 * What shall be validated to the customer at system level?
 * Which conceptual Logical Elements are allocated to Physical Elements in the physical architecture